mwhorse46/phanbox/README.md

-# Phanbox - basic vagrant machine for Node.js and PHP applications
+# Phanbox - the basic vagrant machine for Node.js and PHP applications

 ### Installation